DZMasterTools/DayzLocalServerFiles/README.md

 # LocalServerFiles
-This is a public repo to assist our 1 click local server install.
+This is a public repo to assist our 1 click local dayz server install.